I have 29 years’ experience in financial planning, 13 of those as an adviser.

 My nickname of “Shads” could have been a lot worse!
 But now, having two Scott’s in the office, I find this does come in handy.
 I am a keen runner (having completed the London Marathon on a number of occasions……well twice).
 I think I have one more left in me!

 I enjoy travelling and experiencing all that the world has to offer.
 I truly believe that if you have taken the time (and money) to visit some far-flung place, that you should submerge yourself in that country’s culture.
-I was lucky enough to visit Japan recently and would thoroughly recommend it to anyone.
+I enjoy visiting Europe, Thailand, Japan – in fact anywhere in the Far East and would thoroughly recommend it to anyone.

-And if you’re thinking wine and running do not go hand in hand, I have a two year old baby girl to keep me fit and active!
+And if you’re thinking wine and running do not go hand in hand, I have a four-year-old baby girl to keep me fit and active!